To Be Announced: Arbitrary announcement

 The logic APAL$^+$ is incomparable in expressivity to APAL.
 This result is not obvious, as we are comparing two logics with different quantifiers.
 Both directions of the incomparability result have non-trivial proofs that cannot be easily sketched in this survey, and that use closure under refinements as a proof tool.
 Just as for APAL, the complexity of model checking in APAL$^+$ is PSPACE-complete.
 The (known) axiomatization of APAL$^+$ is much like that of APAL: in the axiom and in the derivation rule we merely replace the witness for a positive witness.
 For details on expressivity, model checking and axiomatization we refer to \cite{hvdetal.papal:2020}.

-The logic APAL$^+$ appears to be decidable (work in progress).
-This is shown by a technique combining the S5 modalities for knowledge with the KD4-like modalities for public announcements --- we can alternatively see the model transformation induced by a public announcement in dynamic epistemic logic as a pair in the accessibility relation associated to that announcement, in a larger model that is constructed from the direct sum of all model restrictions of a given model, as in \cite{WC13}.
-Decidability of APAL$^+$ is interesting for potential applications.
-In many scenarios only positive information change plays a role, given some initial information state containing ignorance, such as security protocols with mutual acknowledgements by principals of messages with factual content.
+We conjecture that the logic APAL$^+$ is decidable.\footnote{Work in progress by Tim French et al.\ employ a technique combining the S5 modalities for knowledge with the KD4-like modalities for public announcements --- we can alternatively see the model transformation induced by a public announcement in dynamic epistemic logic as a pair in the accessibility relation associated to that announcement, in a larger model that is constructed from the direct sum of all model restrictions of a given model, as in \cite{WC13}.} Decidability of APAL$^+$ is interesting for potential applications.
+In many scenarios only positive information change plays a role, given some initial information state containing ignorance, such as security protocols with mutual acknowledgements by principals of messages with factual content, or scenarios with sensing in order to reduce uncertainty and provide diagnostics.